cslavenc/isaqb-foundation-summary/docs/software-architecture-quality.md

       the system and be time-consuming.
     - **Portability**: The software should be portable to other systems and environments.

+  Some quality characteristics can influence each other in negative (or positive) ways and thus, they force tradeoffs:
+  - configurability versus reliability
+  - memory requirements versus performance efficiency
+  - security versus usability
+  - runtime flexibility versus maintainability.

   Another quality characteristic is scalability.
 Vertical scalability is concerned if a component (e.g. a server) can easily be exchanged with a more performant component, while horizontal scalability is concerned if more components of the same type can easily be added (e.g. more servers).